Hyundai Santro: Second generation (AH2; 2018)

 The second generation Santro was launched on 23 October 2018 in India.
-This marks the return of the Santro nameplate in India after four years since the last generation was discontinued and nearly twenty-five years since the start of production.
-It is positioned below the Hyundai i10.
+This marked the return of the Santro nameplate in India after four years since the last generation was discontinued and nearly twenty-five years since the start of production.
+It was positioned below the Hyundai i10.

-The model is powered by a 1.1-litre Epsilon G4HG petrol which produces 69 hp at 5,500 rpm and 10.1 kg.m torque at 4,500 rpm.
+The model was powered by a 1.1-litre Epsilon G4HG petrol which produces 69 hp at 5,500 rpm and 10.1 kg.m torque at 4,500 rpm.
 A bi-fuel version of the engine that uses both petrol and CNG is also available.
-Transmission options consist of a 5-speed manual and a 5-speed automated manual.
+Transmission options consisted of a 5-speed manual and a 5-speed automated manual.

-It is one of the Top 3 Urban World Cars of 2019.
+It was one of the Top 3 Urban World Cars of 2019.

+The second generation Santro was discontinued in 2022.

 Safety

-The Indian version of the Santro with driver airbag scored 2 stars for adult and child occupant protection in the Global NCAP's frontal offset crash tests under its Safer Cars for India project in 2019 (similar to Latin NCAP 2013).
+The Indian version of the Santro with driver airbag scored 2 stars for adult and child occupant protection in the Global NCAP's frontal offset crash tests under its Safer Cars for India project in 2019 (based on Latin NCAP 2013).